 Citation: Obura, D, Katerere, Y, Mayet, M, Kaelo, D, Msweli, S, Mather, K, Harris, J, Louis, M, Kramer, R, Teferi, T, Samoilys, M, Lewis, L, Bennie, A, Kumah, F, Isaacs, M, Nantongo, P. Integrating biodiversity targets from local to global levels (2021).
 Science vol. 373:746-748, DOI: 10.1126/science.abh2234.

-A policy brief expanding on key aspects of the article can be downloaded [here].
+A policy brief expanding on key aspects of the article is below.

 A shared earth and ocean approach linking biodiversity and people – for the post-2020 Global Biodiversity Framework